Slideshow776/Sandbox-1/README.md

    - **What style of background music, ambient sounds will the game use?**

-        * Calm music, possibly something reminicent of Sami culture?
+        * Calm music, possibly something reminiscent of Sami culture?
-        * Nature ambiance sounds, birds chirping, wind, reindeers, ...
+        * Nature ambiance sounds, birds chirping, wind, reindeer, ...

    - **What is the relevant backstory for the game?**